FAQ: Orientation

 What should I bring to Orientation?

-Students should bring a smart phone, laptop, or tablet in order to register for classes at Orientation.
+Students should bring a laptop, or tablet in order to register for classes at Orientation.
 It is recommended that you wear comfortable shoes and casual clothes (June, July, August - it will be hot!).
 We also recommend that you bring a raincoat and/or umbrella if the forecast calls for rain.
 Students and parents/guardians should bring money for meals, coffee and soft drinks.
 Barnes & Noble at Mississippi State will be open throughout the program, as well, for textbook pre-orders, MSU apparel and other items.

 Will I receive one-on-one help with scheduling classes?
 What will the process be like and how long will it take?